hwuerz/templates/template/java11-steep/README.md

 - `model` Project
   - Added the interface `io.steep.faas.IHandler`
 - `build.gradle` and `settings.gradle` include Steep.
-  Please note, that it is included via Git Submodule.
+  Please note, that it is included via the git repository.
-  The specified versions in gradle and the submodule have to match.